The Best Longevity Books - 2024

-In the past, if you were consuming content around life extension and age reversal, you were probably in the dusty sci-fi section of your local library or at the movies.
+In the past, if you were reading books about longevity and age reversal, you were probably in the dusty sci-fi section of your local library or at the movies.

 But today, after years of neglect from the traditional medical field, the advent of human life extension is no longer only fiction.